SamG101-Developer/SPP-Primer-2/Writerside/topics/11-3-Second-Class-Borrows.md

 | `Y`     | `fun f(mut x: &T) -> Void`     | `x` can be re-assigned     | `x` can not be mutated |
 | `Y`     | `fun f(x: &mut T) -> Void`     | `x` can not be re-assigned | `x` can be mutated     |
 | `Y`     | `fun f(mut x: &mut T) -> Void` | `x` can be re-assigned     | `x` can be mutated     |

+## Destructuring Borrows

+The destructuring variable syntax allows for owned objects to